Climate & Life

 Are we ready for the future?

 Questions that take centre stage in our climate research are for example: how catastrophic will the current worldwide rise in temperature become?
 How will climate change influence our soils and sediments, our lakes, our groundwater, our oceans, etc.?
 Our biggest cities are in coastal areas, so how much and how quickly will the sea levels rise in the years to come?
-The more we learn from the past, the better we can make predictions for the future and work on prevention or adaptation of the expected changes.
+The more we learn from the past, the better we can make predictions for the future and work on prevention of or adaptation to the expected changes.